-One word is often used to describe the flying snake.
-It is ‘slender’ and compared to most other snakes, this is very true.
-The slender body contributes to the snake’s gliding ability.
+It is slender compared to most other snakes.
+The slim body contributes to the snake’s gliding ability.

 Just from its appearance you would not know a flying snake from another different snake, as there are no appendages or other features that are common with creatures that have the ability to ‘fly’.